wowtor/omnia/README.md

 and expose modbus to Home Assistant via RTU over TCP using [ser2net](https://linux.die.net/man/8/ser2net).

-In both cases you need serial connection parameters to connect.
+In both cases you need to configure the correct parameters.
 The factory defaults are:

 * modbus method: RTU